mxagar/software_devops_ibm/08_Docker_Kubernetes/README.md

             cpu: 50m
           requests:
             cpu: 20m
-      # Due to the fix, we need to reference the SECRET
+      # Due to the fix, we need to reference the SECRET; replace its value
       imagePullSecrets:
       - name: <SECRET_NAME>
 ```